 The Visible Costs

-The visible line items on a compliance budget typically represent less than half of the true cost.
+The visible line items typically represent less than half of the true cost.
 The real expense is buried in staff hours, tool sprawl, and opportunity cost.

 The Hidden Costs